 For many families, Thanksgiving dinner just wouldn't be complete without mashed sweet potatoes topped with miniature marshmallows and chopped pecans.
 But you need not relegate this hardy, healthy tuber to a once-a-year treat.
-In addition to casseroles galore, you can find recipes for preparing baked, boiled, roasted, mashed, sautéed and fried sweet potatoes.
+In addition to casseroles galore, you can find recipes for preparing baked, boiled, roasted, mashed, pureed, sautéed and fried sweet potatoes.
 There are also sweet potato desserts and sweet potato soups.
 For the most part, you can interchange sweet potatoes, particularly the pale variety, in recipes calling for white potatoes.

 Sweet Potato Selection

 Prime harvest season lasts from October to January but you can usually find fresh ones in stores throughout the year.
 Grocery stores carry canned sweet potatoes year-round, which may confusingly be labeled yams.

 Select sweet potatoes with tight, unwrinkled skins that show no signs of blemishes or bruises.
 Look for small- to medium-sized ones as the larger they get, the starchier they become.

 Sweet potatoes range from cream-colored varieties to the deep orange ones sometimes mistakenly referred to as yams.
 There are even purple ones.
 The flesh of the dark orange sweet potatoes tends to be sweeter and creamier than that of the pale yellow ones or the purple ones, which resemble the drier, starchier flesh of a russet potato, albeit with a nutty flavor.

 Sweet Potato Storage

 Somewhat less hardy than their white cousins, sweet potatoes generally do not store well, except under ideal conditions, and bruised ones rapidly deteriorate.
 Unfortunately, once sweet potatoes begin to go bad, you cannot just cut away the spoiled part since the decay affects the flavor of the entire potato.